 - wearing rubber gloves for long periods of time

 - contact with detergents, chemicals or solvents that damage the skin

 There is a clear connection between how often, how long, and the extent to which hands are exposed to external irritants and the risk of developing contact dermatits.

 If you have dry skin or atopic eczema, there is a higher risk of developing contact dermatitis on your hands because the skin barrier is already damaged.

 Contact dermatitis on the hands is 2-3 times more common in women than men and is most common for people ages 20-40.

 1. Contact dermatitis – Lægehåndbogen from sundhed.dk 8/07/20

 Makeup exposes several potentially irritating chemicals to the skin.
 You can protect your skin barrier from potential irritation by applying a protective cream over the face before applying makeup.

 If you suspect allergy

-If you suspect your rash is caused by an allergic reaction (allergic contact dermatitis), you should contact your physician.
-Your physician can help you determine what caused the allergic reaction and how to prevent it from worsening.
+If you suspect your rash is caused by an allergic reaction (allergic contact dermatitis), you should contact your healthcare professional.
+Your healthcare professional can help you determine the cause of the allergic reaction and explain how to prevent symptoms from worsening.